Juleship/TEDxTrento/README.md

 Wordpress theme for TEDx in Trento.

-*Coded with love by Babbies Production*
+*Coded with love by Giulio Michelon and Leonardo Lanzinger*